worktheclock/replit.github.io/tutorials/04-data-science-and-visualisation-with-repl-it.md

-# Data science with Repl.it: Plots and graphs
+# Data science with Replit: Plots and graphs

 So far, all the programs we have looked at have been entirely **text based**.
 They have taken text input and produced text output, on the console or saved to files.

 While text is flexible and powerful, sometimes a picture is worth a thousand words.
 Especially when analysing data, you'll often want to produce plots and graphs.
-There are three main ways of achieving this using Repl.it.
+There are three main ways of achieving this using Replit.

 1. Creating a front-end only project and using only JavaScript, HTML and CSS.
 2. Creating a full web application with something like [Flask](https://flask.palletsprojects.com/), analysing the data in Python and passing the results to a front end to be visualised.